-Giggs hails from Peckham, south London, and his gritty take on hip-hop has made him one of the most sought-after underground acts around today.
-I first heard of the rapper when he featured on OTB and SN1's track, 'Up In The Shoobz', and I've seen his buzz grow in abundance ever since.
-With his 'Spare No One' freestyle racking up over 300,000 views on YouTube in just a week, and his 'Ard Bodied' mixtape getting reloaded in every tinted car across the UK, fans can't seem to get enough of Hollowman.
+Giggs' gritty take on hip-hop has turned him into an underground music star, pretty much overnight.
+I first heard of the south London rapper when he featured on OTB and SN1's track, 'Up In The Shoobz', and I've seen his buzz grow in abundance ever since.
+With his 'Spare No One' freestyle racking up over 300,000 views on YouTube in just a week, non-stop live bookings up and down the UK, and his 'Ard Bodied' mixtape getting reloaded in every tinted car across the country, it seems fans can't get enough of Hollowman.

-Throughout his mixtapes, you get to hear a raw and honest account of what it's like to live in Giggs' shoes: daily struggles, street life, and issues concerning the opposite sex.
-Although some may consider his music "too road", Giggs remains true to himself by putting his own unique spin on what goes on in his surroundings through rap.
-His popular monotone flow has also been a major talking point.
+Throughout his mixtapes, you get to hear a raw and honest account of what it's like to live in Giggs' shoes: daily struggles, street life, and stressful issues concerning the opposite sex.
+Although some may consider his music "too road", Giggs remains true to himself by putting a unique spin on what goes on in his surroundings through rap - and his monotone flow and catchy ad-libs makes him all the more appealing.
 In his first ever interview, I find out who Giggs really is...

 Yo, Giggs!
 You good?
 Alright, let's take it back a bit.
 When did you start rapping?

 Yeah, man.
 What's good?
 Well, it kinda started off as a garage thing in 2002, but then I went to jail in 2003 and got back on it from 2004 when I came out, so it's been four, five years now.

 Why do you think everyone's rating you so much at the moment?

 I'm not even sure, man.
 It's probably because I rap about what everyone's going through.
 Just say like your upset about something and then you listen to my music, I will show you that I'm kind of going through the same thing and so is probably everyone else on the reality side of things.
 Basically, in a nut shell, I'm just spitting some real shit.